 The finished hatch sat in my workshop for a week, while the varnish hardened and I cleaned out the housing.
 I then sanded and varnished the remainder of the fixed teak surrounds.

-Originally the entranceway had two large solid teak washboards which stacked, one on top of the other in slots in the companionway.
+Originally the companionway had two large solid teak washboards which stacked one on top of the other, in slots in the companionway.
 They were very heavy and cumbersome and my wife could hardly lift them in and out, and there was nowhere to store them in the cockpit.

-The washboard concept is part of a “traditional” design, which hypothesizes that if a giant wave floods the cockpit the boards would stop water entering the saloon.
+Washboards are part of a “traditional” concept that hypothesizes if a giant wave floods the cockpit the boards would stop water entering the saloon.
 That of course presupposes they would actually be in place, since they completely prevent access to and from the cockpit.
-For a short handed crew I consider semi-permanently closing off the companionway in this way to be actually dangerous, because it effectively prevents quick access, both in and out.
-Also, the prospect of a total cockpit flooding is remote, especially on a center cockpit boat like Britannia, with its high freeboard and coamings, six feet above the waterline.
+For a short handed crew I consider permanently closing off the companionway in this way to be actually dangerous, because it effectively prevents quick access, both in and out.
+Also, the prospect of a total cockpit flooding is rare, especially on a center cockpit boat like Britannia, with its high free-board and coamings.

-When in port or at anchor, (which was most of the time), if we wanted to “shut the doors,” it was a struggle even for me to lift the boards high enough to slide them in and out.
-It was certainly not conducive to harmonious living—they had to go.
+When in port or at anchor, (which was most of the time), if we wanted to “shut the doors,” it was a struggle even for me to lift the boards high enough to slide them in and out of the holders.
+It was certainly not conducive to harmonious living.
+They had to go.

 The doors had to open inwards due to the shape of the cockpit seats.
-So I left the two long teak slots either side of the entrance, where the washboards slid into.
+So I left the two long teak slots in place, where the washboards slid into on either side of the entrance.
 Any future owner can still fit washboards if he likes, even in front of the doors.

-In addition to now having a waterproof companionway hatch, the refurbished entranceway and doors present a very classy appearance to our “front door.”
+In addition to now having a waterproof companionway hatch, the refurbished entranceway and doors present a very classy appearance to our new “front doors”